fwextensions/fwjs-errata/README.md

 There is a special circle of hell reserved for whoever is responsible for this bug.

+## `System.osName` is wrong

+Checking `System.osName` on Windows 7 returns `"Windows XP"`.

+## `fw.appName` is wrong

+`fw.appName` returns `"Fireworks 10"` in Fireworks CS6, even though CS6 is version 12.

 # Undocumented features

+Most of these undocumented features aren’t unique to Fireworks.
+They were standard features in version 1.5 of the Mozilla engine, but not necessarily standard across other browsers.

 ## `toSource()`